seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Think not on't, sir.

 **Second Lord**
-If you had sent but two hours before,–
+If you had sent but two hours before,--

 **TIMON**
 Let it not cumber your better remembrance.